krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Detecting Convergence

 In the last section, we *defined* convergent behavior in terms of the
-existence of the limit $\Delta$, the long-run average presence density
+existence of the limit $\Delta$, the long-run  presence density
 of the system.

 Now we ask: under what observable conditions does such a limit exist?